pingcap/tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 # Enable TidbCluster Auto-scaling

-Kubernetes provides [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), a native API based on CPU utilization.
-Based on Kubernetes, TiDB 4.0 has implemented an elastic scheduling mechanism.
-Correspondingly, in TiDB Operator 1.1 and later versions, you can enable the auto-scaling feature to enable elastic scheduling.
+Kubernetes provides [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), a native API for elastic scaling.
+Based on Kubernetes, TiDB 5.0 has implemented an elastic scheduling mechanism.
+Correspondingly, in TiDB Operator 1.2 and later versions, you can enable the auto-scaling feature to enable elastic scheduling.
 This document introduces how to enable and use the auto-scaling feature of `TidbCluster`.

 ## Enable the auto-scaling feature

 > **Warning:**
 >
 > * The auto-scaling feature is in the alpha stage.
 It is highly **not recommended** to enable this feature in the critical production environment.
-> * It is recommended to try this feature in a test environment on the internal network.
+> * It is recommended to try this feature in a test environment.
 PingCAP welcomes your comments and suggestions to help improve this feature.
+> * Currently the auto-scaling feature is based solely on CPU utilization.

 To turn this feature on, you need to enable some related configurations in TiDB Operator.
 The auto-scaling feature is disabled by default.

-Take the following steps to manually turn it on.
+Take the following steps to manually enable auto-scaling:

 1. Edit the `values.yaml` file in TiDB Operator.